-As a beginner, online trading can at first seem a little overwhelming.
-One of the easiest ways of getting up to speed is to buy a small position in a cryptocurrency such as bitcoin using a demo or live account.
+As a beginner, online crypto trading can, at first, seem a little overwhelming.
+One of the easiest ways of getting up to speed is to get familiar with the process by buying a small position in a cryptocurrency using a demo or live account.
 It’s important to limit the size of the trade, but some brokers allow trades as small as $40 to be put on.

 The quality end of the online broker market includes an array of regulated brokers offering the latest tech security features to their clients.
 A modern trading account typically has the feel of an online bank account, although is far easier to set up.

 It’s important to remember that cryptocurrency trading is unregulated, so there aren’t the same client protection structures in place as there are for equity and bond trades.
 That being said, the multi-asset brokers that offer crypto as well as stock, commodity, derivatives, and forex trading do tend to be regulated.
 Your crypto trades won’t come into the scope of regulatory protection, but the broker is set up in a way that it’s operations in regulated markets are compliant.
 As such, some of the broker’s good practices will carry through to all types of trading activity.

 The below screenshots outline the simple steps that can be taken to set up a free-to-use demo account at the reputable broker eToro.
 Trading in a demo account is risk-free as the funds are virtual but the market prices are accurate, so they offer a chance to practise trading and become familiar with the way things work.

 The registration process at eToro is like those of other brokers.
 From the homepage, follow the link to the login page where new users are invited to register a new account.
 This can be done by using stored information relating to existing Google, Facebook or Apple profiles.
 Alternatively, input your email address, create a username, enter a password and you’re ready to start trading using a demo account.